hhhzzzsss/SongPlayer/README.md

 ### $testSong
 A command I used for testing during development.
 It plays all 400 possible noteblock sounds in order.

-# Mechanism
-SongPlayer places noteblocks with nbt and instrument data already in them, so the noteblocks do not need to be individually tuned.

-The client will automatically detect what noteblocks are needed and place them automatically before each song is played, which makes playing songs quite easy.
-The only drawback is that you need to be able to switch between creative and survival mode, which my client will attempt to do automatically.

-When playing a song, freecam is enabled.
-You will be able to move around freely, but in reality you are only moving your camera while your player stays at the center of the noteblocks.
-This is because noteblocks can only be played if you're within reach distance of them, so you have to stand at the center of the noteblocks to play them, but it's still nice to be able to move around while your song is playing.

 ## Acknowledgements
 **Ayunami2000**: Came up with the concept of directly placing noteblocks with nbt data instead of manually tuning them.